Is Diani Beach Safe for Solo Female Travelers?

 Petty crimes such as pickpocketing and bag snatching are relatively low in Diani Beach compared to Kenya's urban areas.
 This might be due to the fact that it's a popular tourist destination.
 However, it's still recommended to avoid displaying valuable items openly and to always be aware of your surroundings.
 Keep in mind these crime rates can fluctuate, and it's always important to stay updated on local news.

-Is Diani Beach safe to travel?
+Is Diani Beach worth visiting?

 Kathy